jentery/zine/index.md

 * Consider how you will share knowledge with someone else: lists, comics, examples, collage, perspective, humour, style
 * Also consider some key topics: privacy, screen time, fun, (dis)connection, networks, FOMO . . .
 * Also consider your approach: how do you teach people important things about technology?
+* Imagine making a series of these.
+Give your zine a title and a cover.
+How would you circulate it?

 Zine-making (35 minutes)

-Discussion and wrapup (15 minutes): what did you learn?
+Discussion and wrapup (15 minutes): What did you learn?
+Where do we go from here?